Skip to main content

 Task output

-The task output mirrors the payload sent during execution, including system-appended parameters.
+The task output mirrors the payload sent during execution, including system-appended parameters, and additional metadata.
 For example:

 {